LaussenLabs/atriumdb/README.md

 ```shell
 $ docker run --name c-build-debug -v /path/to/repo:/adb-lib-sdk -w /adb-lib-sdk/tsc-lib --init  -it c-build ./build_debug.sh
 ```
+NOTES:
-These commands will automatically place the built binaries in the proper folder in the SDK.
+- These commands will automatically place the built binaries in the proper folder in the SDK
-If you need to rebuild the binaries all you need to do is restart the container.
+- If you need to rebuild the binaries all you need to do is restart the container
+- If you would rather run the build commands yourself inside the container just remove the ./build_release.sh from the end of the docker run command and it will give you a shell for the container

 #### Python SDK
 Once you have the binaries built, make sure that you have python build installed and you are in the sdk folder of the repo.